Alvor1991/PP2-Online-Quiz/README.md

 ### User Stories

-* As a user, I want to seamlessly navigate the website to access the music quiz & test my knowledge of 1970s music.
+* As a user, I want to seamlessly navigate the music quiz and test my knowledge of 1970s music.

 * As a user, I want engaging & challenging quiz questions that provide an enjoyable experience & stimulate my curiosity about 1970s music.